Boot a VM from an ISO Image

 You may install any operating system on a virtual machine using an installation ISO image.
 There is a number of installation ISOs available in the Public Store but you may also add any other installation ISO to your Private Library (see Add Templates).

-From your VNC client you can now perform the guest OS
+- From your VNC client you can now perform the guest OS installation

 Installing Windows Server 2008 R2